 Check Your Bridge Before Playing

 Checking the bridge prior to playing can prevent problems such as the bridge being pulled down flat onto the top of the instrument, which could cause damage to the surface/varnish, and could move the sound post out of position.

 Things to look for as part of your bridge check include:

-- Checking that the other surface of bridge (the surface facing you when you play) is sloping / leaning slightly towards you i.e. less than a 90 degree angle.
+- Checking that the other surface of the bridge (the surface facing you when you play) is sloping/leaning slightly towards you i.e. less than a 90-degree angle.

 - Checking that the feet of the bridge are in complete contact with the top of the violin.
 Well fitted bridges maximise contact and therefore allow the maximum transfer of vibration.

 - Checking that the middle of the outside feet of the bridge line up with the middle of the F-holes.